Opening new paths for heritage

 “It is called a painting village but now there are only a few households making paintings.
 As young people, we realize the need to preserve, maintain and promote the value of this heritage.
 From that thought, the “New Dong Ho” group aims to find a new path, so that the soul of Dong Ho folklore can be more widely present in life” - young person Pham Thi Le Dung said.

 Despite their determination, difficulties continued to “reveal” when they started working.
-The most difficult problem for the group was how to imagine what the back of the painting was; how the other side of each cat, mouse, buffalo, etc. should be shaped and patterned.
+The most difficult problem for the group was how to imagine the back of the painting; how the other side of each cat, mouse, buffalo, etc. should be shaped and patterned.
 Because when looking at a 2D painting, you can only see the front, while on a 3D product, you have to show all sides and all nuances of the object in the painting.

-Wishing folk paintings to blend with modern life
+Desire for folk paintings to blend with modern life

 After nearly a year, the project has produced 8 products adapted from Dong Ho paintings.
 In May 2024, surpassing hundreds of projects from more than 200 universities and colleges, the product of the “New Dong Ho” group won second prize in the 6th national “Students with Startup Ideas” contest.